sarthtalati/v1.1-API-Documentation/source/includes/_points.md

 816 | Unable to find customer in this organization
 817 | Points redemption failed
-818 | Points you are trying to redeem are more than the available points

-819 | Points you are trying to redeem are more than the maximum allowed redemption limit
- | Unable to send message to customer
+818 | Points you are trying to redeem are more than the available points 819 | Points you are trying to redeem are more than the maximum allowed redemption limit.<br> Unable to send message to customer
 820 | Unable to process.
 Customer is marked as fraud 821 | Points you are trying to redeem are less than the minimum redemption limit 822 | Unable to find missed call from the registered mobile number